Alina Mnatsakanian: Los Angeles

-In 2003, Mnatsakanian received a grant from the California Council for the Humanities for Our Stories, a community based project where she worked with a group of multi-cultural students and created a sound installation with their stories told in various languages.
+In 2003, Mnatsakanian received a grant from the California Council for the Humanities for Our Stories, a community-based project where she worked with a group of multi-cultural students and created a sound installation with their stories told in various languages.
 In the same year she created a work called 1 person died.
 Three legal sized notebooks containing the phrase “1 person died” repeated one and a half million times.
-The work was meant to acknowledge each and every person perished during the Armenian genocide of the beginning of the 20th century.
+The work was meant to acknowledge every person perished during the Armenian genocide at the beginning of the 20th century.